Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Edmonton Oilers News

-Skinner will start in San Jose on Thursday.
+Skinner will start on Thursday vs. Buffalo.

 Stuart Skinner